Geometrical Product Specification and Verification: Skin model

 The skin model is a representation of the surface of the real part.
 The model in CAD systems describes the nominal geometry of the parts of a product.
 The nominal geometry is perfect.
 However, the geometrical tolerancing has to take into account the geometrical deviations that arise inevitably from the manufacturing process in order to limit them to what is considered as acceptable by the designer for the part and the complete product to be functional.
 This is why a representation of the real part with geometrical deviations (skin model) is introduced as the starting point in the tolerancing process.

 Partition

 The skin model is a representation of a whole real part.
-However, the designer very often, if not always needs to identify some specific geometrical features of the part to apply well suited specifications.
-The process of identifying geometrical features from the skin model or from the nominal model is called a partition.
+However, the designer very often, if not always, needs to identify some specific geometrical features of the part to apply well-suited specifications.
+The process of identifying geometrical features from the skin model or the nominal model is called a partition.
 The standardization of this operation is a work in progress in ISO TC 213 (ISO 18183 series).